 OFC 2022 Scholars’ Programme

-Sponsored by McDonald’s UK, the programme welcomes a broad mix of individuals, especially those from non-traditional sectors and backgrounds, and reflecting a broad diversity of geographical and academic experience.
-We specifically welcome applicants from outside of the agriculture sector including those who haven't studied agri-food subjects.
-We ask that Scholars should be aged between 22 and 30 and have not normally attended the conference before.
+Sponsored by McDonald’s UK, the programme welcomes a broad mix of individuals, especially those from non-traditional sectors, and reflecting a broad diversity of backgrounds, geographies and academic experiences.
+We specifically encourage and welcome applicants from outside of the agriculture sector including those who haven't studied Agri-Food subjects.
+We ask that Scholars should be aged between 22 and 30 and have not previously attended the conference.

-McDonald’s has worked with the Oxford Farming Conference for the last eight years.
+McDonald’s has worked with the Oxford Farming Conference for the last nine years.
 They are passionate about providing opportunities for young people to experience the farming and agriculture industry and what it has to offer.
 That’s why this long-term partnership has allowed McDonald’s to create a programme for close to 400 scholars, helping to bring them together and get the very best from the event.

 OFC 2022 Programme

 Half-day in-person (COVID-19 dependent) event in October 2021 in collaboration with McDonald’s at there head office in London.
-The agenda will include: a McDonald’s presentation with one of their partners with a focus on biodiversity; a McDonald's virtual franchise tour; an Equality, Diversity and Inclusion workshop and a conference overview and networking session.
+The agenda will include: a McDonald’s presentation with one of their partners with a focus on biodiversity; a McDonald's franchise tour; an Equality, Diversity and Inclusion workshop; and a networking session.